psteinb/parallel2017/slides.md

 - CUDA/OpenCL as the community's working horse are low-level and enforce a lot of boiler plate
 - [thrust](http://thrust.github.io/), [boost.compute](https://github.com/boostorg/com), [sycl](https://www.khronos.org/sycl), [hc](https://scchan.github.io/hcc/index.html) encapsulate this
   (sometimes at the expense of feature parity)
-- [C++17 parallelism extensions](https://herbsutter.com/2017/03/24/trip-report-winter-iso-c-standards-meeting-kona-c17-is-complete/) and C++20 concurrency good for multi-core
+- [C++17 parallelism extensions](https://herbsutter.com/2017/03/24/trip-report-winter-iso-c-standards-meeting-kona-c17-is-complete/) and C++20 concurrency good for multi-core, why not for dGPUs?
-- hoping for a solid parallel STL with solid vendor specific C++ interfaces

 ## My Hopes and Acks